Rabbischmitty/compiler-theory-lex/README.md

 # Compiler Theory Lexical Analyzer
 Contains a school project to create a lexical analyzer using flex, bison, C++, and make.
 The aim of the course was to explore what actions the compiler takes during its various phases.

+We were given a skeleton file that demonstrated basic syntax in Bison and C++, and asked to add additional basic features to include recognition of hex and real values.

 ## Requirements
 - Your favorite Linux distribution (I recommend Ubuntu for this project)
 - Use `apt` or `yum` to get the packages for Flex, Bison, Make, and G++ (Use `sudo` to avoid permission issues)